 For planned stops, tap on the three dots in the top right corner of the app and select "Add stop."
 Tap on the empty slot, and you can search, add from the map or select from “Gas stations,” “Groceries,” "Restaurants," "Cafes," "Fast food," and “ATMs.”

 2. Check current and future traffic

-If you want to check the traffic in your area, you need to turn on "traffic" by tapping on the diamond-shaped layers icon on your smartphone app or by selecting the menu button (three bars) on your desktop.
+If you want to check the traffic in your area, you need to turn on "traffic" by tapping on the diamond-shaped layers icon.
 For computers, you'll see a box with "Live traffic" and an upside down triangle.
 Select the triangle and you can choose "Typical traffic" to see what traffic will be like later in the day or week.